Hamidalavi/examid-gaming-journey/README.md

 11. Controlling the sticks with the first knuckle (exactly behind the nail), it's very accurate to aim
 12. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
 13. Finally, I was aiming like **I was in a hurry** and wanted always doing **fast flicks** with right stick and just strafing to shoot.
 But I was wrong.
 These two fators **reaction** and **smoothness** are very important.
 Then I tried hard to learn these factors and my aim became very fast and smooth like other pro players
-14. Congratulations, Examid is now going to be a Pro Player with controller
+14. Congratulations, Examid is now going to be a Pro Player at controller

 > [!CAUTION]
 **This gaming journey belongs only to Examid and has nothing to do with other gamers.
 Everyone's journey is different according to their circumstances and situations**